 My Office's annual audit of Government's Summary Financial Statements is the largest audit in British Columbia.
-It encompasses central government and 148 other government entities such as universities, colleges, school districts, health authorities and similar organizations that are controlled by, or accountable to, the provincial government.
-Annual revenue and expenditures each total \$57 billion and assets and liabilities each total \$100 billion.
-Given the magnitude of this audit and our limited capacity, I work with private-sector auditors to complete this audit.
+It encompasses central government and 145 other government entities such as universities, colleges, school districts, health authorities and similar organizations that are controlled by, or accountable to, the provincial government.
+Annual revenue and expenditures each total approximately \$60 billion and assets and liabilities each total just over \$100 billion.
+Given the magnitude of this audit and our limited capacity, we work with private-sector auditors to complete this audit.

-This Financial Statement Audit Coverage Plan for Fiscal Years 2015/16 through 2017/18 outlines my three-year plan, as required in the Act, for determining which government entities my Office will audit directly and which will be audited by a private-sector firm.
+This Financial Statement Audit Coverage Plan for Fiscal Years 2016/17 through 2018/19 outlines our three-year plan, as required in the Auditor General Act (the Act), for determining which government entities our Office will audit directly and which will be audited by a private-sector firm.

-As required by the Auditor General Act, this plan is prepared for the Select Standing Committee on Public Accounts.
-The Act requires that, in each fiscal year, I present a plan to the Committee covering the next three fiscal years.
-With the committee's approval, the plan informs my presentation to the Select Standing Committee on Finance and Government Services, which is where I submit my annual budget request.
+With the committee's approval, the plan informs our presentation to the Select Standing Committee on Finance and Government Services, which is where we submit our annual budget request.

-One of the goals of this plan is to ensure my Office has the right depth and breadth of knowledge of the business of government so I can focus my efforts on risk areas and best fulfill my role as the independent auditor of the provincial government.
+One of the goals of this plan is to ensure our Office has the right depth and breadth of knowledge of the business of government so we can focus our efforts on risk areas and best fulfill our role as the independent audit office of the provincial government.

-While increasing the number of entities that my Office could audit directly would be the most effective way to decrease risk and increase our knowledge of government's operations, audit coverage has to be balanced with my Office's capacity to complete a large quantity of work that is seasonal in nature.
+Increasing the number of entities that our Office could audit directly would be the most effective way to decrease risk and increase our knowledge of government's operations.
+However, audit coverage has to be balanced with our Office's capacity to complete a large quantity of work that is seasonal in nature.